oshahliver/picse/docs/interiors_docs.md

 #### ```Planet.compute_oxide_fractions()```:

 Computes the mole fractions of different oxides in the mantle from the atomic mantle composition.
+The planet needs to be constracted first.

 Example: